Disha-Sikka/Control-Volume/README.md

 # Control-Volume
-This will control the volume of a system using hand gestures.
+A Python-based real-time volume controller that uses computer vision to adjust your system’s audio level through hand gestures, done using OpenCV and MediaPipe.

+## Features:
+1. Real-Time WebCam input.
+2. Detects distance between index and thumb figure to set volume.
+3. Controls system volume Dynamically.
+4. Works on windows using Pycaw for volume control.

-Libraries and Modules Used:
+## Libraries and Modules Used:
 1. Opencv-Python
 2. Mediapipe
 3. Time